 Many of the historic field-boundaries shown on the 1st edition OS map survive into the modern landscape.
 Bolt Cellar Lane, the historic route linking Bury lane and Lindsey Street, survives partly as a footpath and partly as a green lane.

 Archaeological Character: There are a number of metal-detecting find-spots from this zone, suggestive of possible Iron Age or Roman activity.
 Lindsey Street is medieval in origin.
 No other archaeological fieldwork has taken place, however given the relatively undisturbed nature of the landscape (with the exception of the cemetery) it is probable that below-ground archaeological features would survive.
 The soil-type is conducive to the survival of bone and ceramic remains.

-Criteria Evidence Score Diversity of historic environment assets Find-spots, Lindsey Street Low Survival Unknown, potential for below-ground archaeology Medium Documentation HER and cartographic evidence Low Group Value Association Lindsey Street Low Potential Potential for archaeological deposits Medium Sensitivity to change Landscape sensitive to change Low Amenity Value Open spaces, footpaths Medium
+Criteria Evidence Score Diversity of his storic Find-spots, Lindsey Street Low environr nent assets Survival Unknown, potential for below-ground Medium archaeology Docume ntation HER and cartographic evidence Low Group Value Association Lindsey Street Low Potentia Potential for archaeological deposits Medium Sensitivity to change Landscape sensitive to change Low Amenity Value Open spaces, footpaths Medium